MichaelCurrin/jekyll-gh-actions-quickstart/create-your-own.md

 The _Just The Docs_ theme will find files automatically and add them to the navbar for you.
 So if you are happy with alphabetical menu, then so you don't have to worry about configuring a navbar in the config.

-You can also set a custom ordering.
+You can also set a custom ordering with a field.

 The homepage is set first already because `nav_order` is set to `1`.